~Agricultural News~

 intervention of man-made fertilizers.
 In organic gardens, natural balances

 exist.
-The problems gardeners have are that they interrupt this natural cycle by
+The problems gardeners have are that they interrupt this natural cycle

-feed our plants, we must add organic materials in order to improve the soil foodweb within the soil community.
-Encouraging biological
+that feed our plants, we must add organic materials in order to improve the

 4. Are there organic ways to control pest?